 - Time: meets for 1 hour, once a week, for 6 to 8 weeks

-- Location: varies within Orange County, Long Beach, and South Bay
+- Location: varies within North Orange County and Diamond Bar area

-- Cost: contact us for rates (instructional funds from Inspire, iLEAD, and Compass charter schools can be applied)
+- Cost: contact us for rates (enrichment funds from Inspire, iLEAD, and Compass charter schools can be applied)

 Want to sign up for a class?
 Review the class descriptions below and email firstname.lastname@example.org for a registration form.

 If you are not able to make these times, or have a group of 3 or more interested, we can arrange a new location and class time.
 Please complete this interest form.

 Group classes are on hold.
 We are still offering private lessons.
 Contact us to get on the newsletter for class updates!

 Participants will learn about caring for pets, how dogs communicate, positive reinforcement training methods, playing dog enrichment games and sports, and making dog toys.
 While engaging in these fun activities, participants will develop positive relationships with animals and peers, social skills, empathy, perspective taking, motor coordination, cognition, independent living skills, vocational skills, and more!

 In this class, participants will gain cooking skills, social skills, executive functioning, and motor skills while making human-friendly and dog-friendly treats with our canine co-therapists Tater Tot and Dottie!
 Participants will be able to bring treats home to share with their family and pets.
 Please let us know of any allergies or food sensitivities when signing up.

 Canine Sports with Coach Dottie